Have you been thinking it’s time to get a new job?

-As the calendar inches towards the New Year, it’s normal to start reflecting on your life, work, dreams, and goals.
+Whether it’s because the calendar is inching towards the New Year, or your birthday rolled around, or you had “one of those weeks”, it’s normal to reflect on your life, work, dreams, and goals.
 Perhaps you feel like you’re in your very own version of Groundhog Day: get up, go to work, slog your guts out, come home, and do it all again tomorrow.

-Maybe you’re freaking exhausted from another year of scary situations and never-ending challenges in your own little corner of the world (not to mention the impact of global events!)
+Maybe you’re freaking exhausted from ongoing scary situations and never-ending challenges, whether in your own little corner of the world, or with the global events that are unfolding.

 A new job feels do-able.
 It feels like something you can control.
 It seems like it will be the change you need to kickstart the better life and work you’re dreaming of.